panispani/3DReconstruct/README.md

 TODO LIST:
-- how does the association look like, what does ORB actually read and look for create depth.txt and rgb.txt from the directories, figure out what that timestamp actually means what double timestamp does the TUM dataset use, maybe use the same format and create the association.txt file It's UNIX dude...
+- how does the association look like, what does ORB actually read and look for RGB-D input must be synchronized and depth registered, so we need to register before doing this, you need to write some matlab code that does this! create depth.txt and rgb.txt from the directories, figure out what that timestamp actually means what double timestamp does the TUM dataset use, maybe use the same format and create the association.txt file It's UNIX dude...